openeggbert/mind-net/CONTRIBUTING.md

 - [x] All occurrences of methods to_values(), from_values() must use serialize_fields() and deserialize_fields()
 - [x] ModelDefinition: readonly.
 ColumnDefinition: mutable
 - [x] New tables: dictionary_url_type a dictionary_url
+- [x] Notes: New buttons: Expand, Collapse
+- [x] If map is changed, clear Search term input